WannesFransen1994/elixir-learning-materials/elixir-otp/reading-materials/genserver/04_periodic_work.md

 ## A simple use case

 Imagine that in an IoT context, you've got a temperature (or/ and moisture/ humidity) sensor and you want it to report a warning when a value becomes too large / small.
-This all to protect your beatiful flowers or to make an optimal greenhouse.
+This all to protect your beautiful flowers or to make an optimal greenhouse.

 In order to do this, we want a simple application that reports the values of the sensors every 5 minutes.
 How do we achieve this?
 Messages of course!